HeeraHaridaas/myosa-neurodrive/myosa-neurodrive.md

 This project was developed as a functional prototype for IEEE International MYOSA Event 6.0.
 Planned future work includes integrating the ambient-light engagement index into the DVS formula, adding GPS-based ETA and family notification features to the Blynk dashboard, and evaluating machine learning models for improved vigilance classification across different drivers.

-Team NeuroDrive
+Team NeuroDrive,
-Sree Chitra Thirunal College of Engineering Thiruvananthapuram, Kerala, India
+Sree Chitra Thirunal College of Engineering, Thiruvananthapuram, Kerala, India